Cruciate ligament rupture dog OP

 Arthroscopic procedures: another alternative to TPLO and TTA

-• Arthroscopic cruciate ligament plastic
+• Arthroscopic cruciate ligament reconstruction

 • Arthroscopic lateral ligament stabilization